 - In a small mixing bowl, add garlic, ginger, rice vinegar, sesame oil, fish sauce, honey and cayenne.
 Combine well with a fork or whisk.
 Set aside.

-- Devein and shell shrimp.
+- Devein and shell shrimp, if necessary.
 Cut bok choy in quarters.
 Quarter the mushrooms.
 Mince the green onions finely.

 - When the oil is shimmering, add shrimp and mushrooms.
 Sauté until shrimp start to turn pink but are still slightly translucent.